Should I Apologize To My Ex? 13 Factors To Consider

 • Or would they accept this apology, forgive, and move on?

-If you were dating an immature person and broke up with them for being toxic, the latter is unlikely.
+It does not matter how carefully you frame the things to say to your ex, if you were dating an immature person and broke up with them for being toxic, it’s likely that they would respond immaturely.
 Don’t forget about their red flags.
 So, you should be ready for all kinds of reactions.
 Stop if you know their reaction is going to hurt you.
 They might not forgive you right away and you should be okay with that.
 Only go forward with that apology if you are doing it with zero expectations.
 Your intention should be closure and letting go of residual guilt so that you can move on peacefully.

-10. Maybe you are just going through a hard time
+10. Are you going through a hard time?

 Maybe your parents got divorced.
 Or your job is just killing you from the inside.
 Or you just lost someone close to you.
 Such situations can trigger old trauma.
 Also, in such vulnerable times, you might feel like bonding with the person who was once very close to you will make you feel better.
 So, this need to apologize could be stemming from loneliness and wanting a shoulder to cry on.
 It will not be a genuine apology.
 In this situation, the answer to “Should I apologize to my ex?” is no. Spending time on yourself may be what you need.

-11. Recollect how your relationship made you feel
+11. How did your relationship make you feel?

-Remind yourself of all that mess and pain before asking the question, “Should I apologize to my ex for acting crazy?”
+Remind yourself of all that mess and pain before asking the question, “Should I apologize to my ex for being toxic?”

 • Was it a toxic and codependent relationship?